Drohiczyn: 19th century

 Following the third partition of Poland, Drohiczyn was divided in 1795 between Habsburg Empire and the Kingdom of Prussia, as the new border went along the Bug river.
 On May 27, 1805, the town burned in a great fire, in which all archives, kept at the town hall, were lost forever.
-In 1807, the Duchy of Warsaw was created, and Drohiczyn was once again divided between the duchy and Russian Empire.
+In 1807, the Polish Duchy of Warsaw was created, and Drohiczyn was once again divided between the duchy and Russian Empire.
 In 1808, Russian authorities created Drohiczyn County, part of Grodno Governorate.
 In 1861, the population of both parts of Drohiczyn was 1700, with 1400 living in Polish district, and 300 inhabiting Ruthenian district.
 Residents of the town and its surroundings actively participated in the January Uprising.

 Interbellum

-According to the 1921 census, the village was inhabited by 1.972 people, among whom 950 were Roman Catholic, 207 Orthodox, 1 Evangelical and 814 Mosaic.
-At the same time, 1.165 inhabitants declared Polish nationality, 114 Belarusian, 687 Jewish and 6 another.
-There were 289 residential buildings in the village.
-In the Second Polish Republic, Drohiczyn belonged to Bialystok Voivodeship.
+According to the 1921 census, the village was inhabited by 1,972 people, 1,165 Polish, 687 Jewish and 114 Belarusian, and 950 Roman Catholic, 814 Jewish and 207 Orthodox by religion.
+In the Second Polish Republic, Drohiczyn administratively belonged to the Bielsk County, Białystok Voivodeship.